 Ethnic and linguistic groups

-At province levels, specific efforts have been made to financially support students from ethnic groups, such as the National Higher Education Funding System in Guangxi and through the One Thousand Developed Schools Help One Thousand Underdeveloped Schools Programme and Education Resources Delivery Programme in Guangdong.
+At province level, specific efforts have been made to financially support students from ethnic groups, such as the National Higher Education Funding System in Guangxi and the One Thousand Developed Schools Help One Thousand Underdeveloped Schools Programme and Education Resources Delivery Programme in Guangdong.
 In Chongqing, boarding schools and canteens have been incentivized in ethnic poor areas at the primary and secondary education level.

 People living in rural or remote areas

-In Guangdong, special attentions have been paid to left-behind children in rural areas and efforts have been made to ensure their enrolment in compulsory education.
-In Guangxi, the construction of boarding schools have been encouraged to ensure access to education to children and youth from rural and/or remote areas, while in Chongqing, particular emphasis has been laid on the improvement of quality education in rural areas through urban-to-rural supportive programmes.
+In Guangdong, special attention has been paid to left-behind children in rural areas and efforts have been made to ensure their enrolment in compulsory education.
+In Guangxi, the construction of boarding schools has been encouraged to ensure access to education for children and youth from rural and/or remote areas, while in Chongqing, particular emphasis has been laid on the improvement of quality education in rural areas through urban-to-rural supportive programmes.

-Along these lines, the Guangdong province has created profiles to exempt poor students from school tuition fees, while Guangxi has provided 15-year free education to all registered students from poor families.
+Along these lines, Guangdong province has created profiles to exempt poor students from school tuition fees, while Guangxi has provided 15-year free education to all registered students from poor families.
 Chongqing provides free regular high school education or middle-level vocational education to registered students from poor households.

 Cooperation across sectors